GoogleCloudPlatform/spanner-migration-tool/docs/poc/poc.md

 ## Dump Files

 {: .highlight }
-Dump files are only supported for MySQL and PostgreSQL.
+Native dump files are only supported for MySQL and PostgreSQL.
+CSVs are also supported, which are source-agnostic.

 Spanner migration tool can accept MySQL and PostgreSQL dump files, parse them, generate a Spanner compatible schema for it and then migrate the `schema`/`data`/`schema-and-data` to the Spanner database.